-3. Personnel: The Chair is responsible for seeking out highly qualified candidates for vacancies in the department.
+- 2. Curriculum: The Chair, in consultation with other department members, is responsible for the department's course offerings and major requirements.
+Insofar as is possible, faculty should be permitted to teach the courses they prefer in the areas of their particular expertise, providing that student needs are met.
+Scheduling of courses and determination of examination policies should, insofar as possible, reflect the wishes of the department members teaching those courses.
+The Chair should take into account the needs of the students as well as the discipline in the shaping of the curriculum.
+The Chair has the primary responsibility for encouraging faculty to advise students conscientiously and carefully and also to keep library and resource materials current. - 3.
+Personnel: The Chair is responsible for seeking out highly qualified candidates for vacancies in the department.
 An important factor in their selection should be their competence and willingness to teach according to the specified needs of the department and the College.
-The Chair establishes search and selection procedures in consultation with the Dean of the Faculty, the Director of Institutional Diversity, Program Directors (where appropriate), and members of the department.
-The Chair makes recommendations on appointments (Part One, Article V), reappointments (Part One, Article VIII), promotions (Part One, Article XI), tenure (Part One, Article IX), sabbaticals and leaves (Part One, Article XII), and salary increments to the Dean of the Faculty, the Committee on Faculty Development (where appropriate) and the CAPT (where required).
+The Chair establishes search and selection procedures in consultation with the Dean of the Faculty, the Assistant Director for Equal Employment Opportunity and Workforce Diversity the Director of Institutional Diversity, Program Directors (where appropriate), and members of the department.
+The Chair makes recommendations on appointments (Part One, Article V), reappointments (Part One, Article VIII), promotions (Part One, Article XI), tenure (Part One, Article IX), sabbaticals and leaves (Part One, Article XII), and salary increments to the Dean of the Faculty, the Faculty Development Committee on Faculty Development (where appropriate) and the CAPT (where required).